 Black button spider

 These are considered the most venomous South African spider on the list.
-Just like the brown button, black button spiders will also rather drop to the ground, curl into a ball and play dead before biting.
+As with the brown button, black button spiders would also rather drop to the ground, curl into a ball and play dead before biting.
 If squashed, though – even by accident, the spider might bite.
 The venom of the black button spider is neurotoxic, so it affects the central nervous system.
 If a black button spider bites you, you will feel extreme pain, sweating, nausea, disorientation, and shortness of breath.
 This is the only medically significant species where antivenom is available.

 Identification: A black spider with red markings on top of the spider’s abdomen that fade with age.
 The egg sac is white and smooth.